-Active events consist of a text message, a date/time stamp, and an asterisk.
-Pressing the Reset button on the control panel acknowledges all active events and moves it to the history file.
-The asterisk indicates the event is currently active.
+Active events consist of a text message, a date/ time stamp, and an asterisk.
+The asterisk indicator is part of an active event message until the event becomes inactive.
+Some events require pressing the Reset/Lamp Test button on the control panel to make the event inactive.